 Loonies are the Canadian dollar coins.
 They're not very practical because they're hard to see, but I would use them.
 Canadian nickels with their great beaver image might be better, more visible.
 The pieces from Othello / Reversi, with their black and white faces, are very visible, and have a drama to them.

 A faceoff involves two randomly chosen players who each have a loonie coin.
 The idea is to keep the coin hidden, except for the player.
 A player taps the face of the coin on the bottom of the table, then puts the coin on the table with a hand over it.
 The tapping ensures that the player has the option of secretly changing the top face of the coin.
 In addition it's a fun little iconic ritual.
 A player can still take the coin off the table again or look at it, but this means that the player would have to retap, and the opponent would also have to retap.
 When both players announce that they are ready, they take their hands off their coins.

 We're going to need a verb for showing a tail.
 "Flipped / out" fits the theme.

 Flipping a coin does not have to be the classic tossing in the air.
 You can stand it up on the table and flick it to spin it, then slap your hand down on it.
 One player calls heads or tails.

-It's up to you to figure out the mechanics of choosing who participates in faceoffs, and which penny is chosen as the winner.
+It's up to you to figure out the procedures for choosing who participates in faceoffs, and which penny is chosen as the winner.

 So Fred just flipped out poor trusting Jillian, and Fred gleefully raked in a pile